If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Foundation and wiring frames

 Beekeepers may use foundation and wired frames.
 Wiring frames adds strength and stability to comb.
 They do not break easily even when subjected to the centrifugal forces of a honey extractor, Of course, radial honey extractors are better at leaving honeycomb intact than tangential honey extractors.
 Before wiring your frames, consider whether you will sell honey unextracted in the honeycomb, or after extracting it.
 Foundation on Langstroth beehive frames makes it easier for honeybees to draw comb on the frames.
 It can be wax foundation or plastic foundation.
-Click here to read our guide on how to wire a beehive frame.

 The queen excluder is a large frame-like part of a Langstroth beehive with a screen.
 The mesh of the screen is big enough to allow worker and drone bees through, but too small for the queen bee to go through.
 As a result, the queen excluder keeps the queen from accessing some parts of the beehive to lay eggs.
 Where eggs are not laid, worker bees store honey in the beehive.
 This single item in a Langstroth beehive is responsible for the separation of brooding and honey storage sections of the beehive.
 It allows beekeepers to harvest honey from comb that is free of bee eggs and brood.